Management Buyout Consulting: How Lantern Capital Advisors Achieves Management Buyout Financing (MBO Financing)

 Accomplishing a management buyout where management owns a significant portion of the equity requires some out of the box thinking that can go against the conventional wisdom for financing management buyouts.
 Lantern Capital Advisors suggests five important strategies for both completing a buyout and maximizing management ownership.

 Many times in business, one owner wants to buyout another owner, or one business partner wants to move in a different direction from the other business partner.
 Lantern Capital Advisors works with management teams to achieve management buyout financing.

 WE ARE NOT A BROKER.
 WE ARE NOT AN INVESTMENT BANKING FIRM.
-We are a corporate financial consulting firm that specializes in corporate financial consulting and executing management buyouts, specifically geared towards raising capital for established growing companies.
+Lantern Capital Advisors is a corporate financial consulting firm that specializes in corporate financial planning and executing management buyouts, specifically geared towards raising capital for established growing companies.